aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2020/aspose-words-for-java-20-4-release-notes/_index.md

 ### Added public property LoadOptions.TempFolder

-This property allows using temporary files when reading a document.
+This property enables using temporary files when reading a document.

 **.NET**